 The mission of the ICCE is to lead and support

 the development of sport coaching globally

-ISCJ is the official journal of the International Council for Coaching Excellence (ICCE) and the official coaching education journal of the Society of Health and Physical Educators (SHAPE America).
+ISCJ is the official journal of the International Council for Coaching Excellence (ICCE) and is published by Human Kinetics.

 The ECC is a formally established continental body for Europe of the International Council for Coaching Excellence.